Brandon1126/CS5103_zwe996_BrandonWherry/README.md

 This would result in the number 310000001212345.6778911234673

-Whitespace at the beginning of line has undefined behavior. (this may be adjusted in the future)
+Whitespace at the beginning of line produces undefined behavior. (this may be adjusted in the future)

 For testing purposes, you can start with smaller numbers.